 Chief Caputo has been an instructor with the Ocean County Police Academy since 1990.
 He is a graduate of the West Point Command and Leadership School and is a former President (2016) of the Ocean County Police Chief’s Association and remains active within its ranks.

-Chief Caputo is married 25 years to his wife Peggy, he is the proud father of four children.
+Chief Caputo is married 25 years to his wife Peggy and is the proud father of four children.
 He also is a grandfather to four grandsons and two granddaughters.